Version control: History

 IBM's OS/360 IEBUPDTE software update tool dates back to 1962, arguably a precursor to version control system tools.
+Two source management and version control packages that were heavily used by IBM 360/370 installations were The Librarian and Panvalet.

-A full system designed for source code control was started in 1972, Source Code Control System for the same system (OS/360).
-Source Code Control System's introduction, having been published on December 4, 1975, historically implied it was the first deliberate revision control system.
-RCS followed just after, with its networked version Concurrent Versions System.
-The next generation after Concurrent Versions System was dominated by Subversion, followed by the rise of distributed revision control tools such as Git.
+A full system designed for source code control was started in 1972: the Source Code Control System (SCCS), again for the OS/360.
+SCCS's user manual, especially the introduction, which was published on December 4, 1975, implied that it was the first deliberate revision control system.
+The Revision Control System (RCS) followed in 1982 and, later, Concurrent Versions System (CVS) added network and concurrent development features to RCS.
+After CVS, a dominant successor was Subversion, followed by the rise of distributed version control tools such as Git.

 Structure

 Revision control manages changes to a set of data over time.
 These changes can be structured in various ways.

 Often the data is thought of as a collection of many individual items, such as files or documents, and changes to individual files are tracked.
-This accords with intuitions about separate files but causes problems when identity changes, such as during renaming, splitting or merging of files.
-Accordingly, some systems such as Git, instead consider changes to the data as a whole, which is less intuitive for simple changes but simplifies more complex changes.
+This is in line with the notion of keeping files separate but causes problems when identity changes, which happens when files are renamed, split or merged.
+Accordingly, some systems such as Git, consider changes to the data as a whole instead, which is less intuitive for simple changes but simplifies more complex changes.

 When data that is under revision control is modified, after being retrieved by checking out, this is not in general immediately reflected in the revision control system (in the repository), but must instead be checked in or committed.
-A copy outside revision control is known as a "working copy".
-As a simple example, when editing a computer file, the data stored in memory by the editing program is the working copy, which is committed by saving.
+A copy outside of revision control is known as a "working copy".
+As a simple example, when editing a computer file, the data stored in memory by the editing program is the working copy, which is committed by saving the file.
 Concretely, one may print out a document, edit it by hand, and only later manually input the changes into a computer and save it.
 For source code control, the working copy is instead a copy of all files in a particular revision, generally stored locally on the developer's computer; in this case saving the file only changes the working copy, and checking into the repository is a separate step.

 If multiple people are working on a single data set or document, they are implicitly creating branches of the data (in their working copies), and thus issues of merging arise, as discussed below.
 For simple collaborative document editing, this can be prevented by using file locking or simply avoiding working on the same document that someone else is working on.

 Revision control systems are often centralized, with a single authoritative data store, the repository, and check-outs and check-ins done with reference to this central repository.
 Alternatively, in distributed revision control, no single repository is authoritative, and data can be checked out and checked into any repository.
 When checking into a different repository, this is interpreted as a merge or patch.